LIFF Founding Director Christopher Cooke (right) with actor Rod Steiger (second from left)

 My grand finale, those three beautiful chords as the boys look on

 Long Island Film Festival Global Traffic

-The added benefit is that industry personnel and distributors have free access to view your films.
+Industry personnel and distributors have free access to view your films.

 The deadlines for film entry, Richard Vetere Screenplay Competition and the Richard Vetere One-Act Play Competition is as follows:

 Late Deadline is July 15, 2017